mciwing/mciwing.github.io/docs/python/variables.md

 Computers can store lots of information.
 To do so, in `Python` :fontawesome-brands-python: we use variables.
 A variable is a name that refers to a value.
-Following code snippet, assigns the value `4` to the variable `number`.
+Following code snippet, assigns the value `#!python 4` to the variable `number`.
 In general, you pick the variable name on the left hand side, assign a value with `=` and the value itself is on the right hand side.

 ```py
 number = 4